JacobFitzp/ViewportHelper/README.md

 `element {HTMLElement}` : Target element, this is the element we will check is in the viewport.

-`offset {int} [optional]` : Offset the viewport by a given amount, if set this will override the viewportPositionOffset config.
+`offset {int|null} [optional]` : Offset the viewport by a given amount, if set this will override the viewportPositionOffset config.

 #### Example Usage: